samseen/File-Renamer/README.md

 It gets interesting to know that for each patient files, they will need to be named according to a specific taxonomy.
 This program iterates each patient's folder and finds the last file which it then renames according to the set taxonomy set for each folder.

-FileIter.java has the main method file
+FileIter.java has the main method file.